reaktor/chef-debian/README.md

 -----

-If you want to manage `/etc/apt/souces.list` with Chef, add the default recipe to the run list.
+If you want to manage `/etc/apt/souces.list` with Chef, add the default recipe to the run list, preferably as the first one.
+The default recipe includes apt::default, so you don't need to add it.

 Then you can also specify which additional repositories are configured by setting `node['debian']['<repo>']` attributes to true or false.
-The other option is to add the wanted repositories (e.g.
-`recipe[debian::backports]`) directly to the run list.
+The other option is to add the wanted repositories (e.g. `recipe[debian::backports]`) directly to the run list.

 You might also want to set the default base URI to point to your local mirror.
 For example in a role: